 - Heat up the oil in a pan and fry the onions on a medium heat until golden.

-- Add the garlic and ginger and stir for 10-15 seconds.
+- Add the garlic, chilli and ginger and stir for 10-15 seconds.

-- Chop the tomatoes and add them to a pan.
-Mix well and cook until the tomatoes are mushy.
+- Chop the tomatoes and add them to a pan, then mix well and cook until the tomatoes are mushy.

-- Next, add the chicken breast, spices and water and leave to cook until the water has been absorbed and the sauce begins to thicken.
+- Next, add the spices and fry for a few seconds to release their full flavour, then pour in the and water and leave to cook until the water has been absorbed and the sauce begins to thicken.

-- Add the tomato purée, yogurt and tikka masala paste and check if it needs any salt or pepper.
+- Add the sugar, tomato purée, yogurt and check if it needs any salt or pepper.